Alfresco/alfresco-ansible-deployment/docs/developer-guide.md

 ### Integration tests

-On the root folder there is a molecule scenario to run the entire playbook on EC2 instances with different operating systems.
+On the root folder there are two different molecule scenarios to run the entire playbook on EC2 instances with different operating systems (single node or multimachine/clustered).

-Some environment variables are required to execute integration tests locally, please take a look at the [.envrc](.envrc) file.
+Some environment variables are required to execute integration tests locally, please take a look at the [.envrc](/.envrc) file as a reference.

-To have environment variables automatically loaded when entering the project folder on your machine, you may want to install [direnv](https://direnv.net/).
+To have those environment variables automatically loaded when entering the project folder on your dev machine, you may want to install [direnv](https://direnv.net/), otherwise you can also configure them as you prefer.

+When using direnv, you must add your secrets in the `.env.credentials` in the root folder, following the standard export convention of bash.
+Direnv will automatically suggest you to do that.

 Scenario-specific variables are defined in the `vars-scenario.yml` files inside the `molecule/default` folder.

 To run an integration test you need execute molecule with `-e molecule/default/vars-scenario.yml` parameter:

 ```bash
 molecule -e molecule/default/vars-rhel8.yml test